sonda-red/blog/content/posts/05-intel-homelab-3.md

 ## 02 Packaging and Storage

 This really is the backbone of the stack.
 If you can't get models to the workloads reliably, the rest falls apart.
-When we're dealing with small docker continaners, pulling a few hundred MBs from DockerHub is no big deal.
+When we're dealing with small Docker containers, pulling a few hundred MBs from Docker Hub is no big deal.

 Imagine baking in the 122GB DeepSeek-R1-Distill-Qwen-32B model into a container image and you had a typo in the Dockerfile.
 Are you going to rebuild it?
 How long will it take?
 How much space will it take on your registry?
 What if you want to try a different model?
 Do you bake it in again?

 Let's download it from HuggingFace into a volume then?
-That's the solution right?
+That's the solution, right?
 You'd have to architect a solution not only for reliable pulling but for versioning that handles exact dataset, code, hyperparameters, etc. You need to roll back or run on small differences between models.
 What's the best practice for that?

-### **Aim**
+### Aim
-1) Version models and move them between workloads without surprises.
+1. Version models and move them between workloads without surprises.
-2) Keep I/O paths short so large pulls and unpacks don’t stall pods.
+2. Keep I/O paths short so large pulls and unpacks don’t stall pods.

-### **Stack**
+### Stack
-- MinIO (S3) - as a Helm release on the GPU node
+- [MinIO (S3)](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/minio) - as a Helm release on the GPU node
-- Harbor (OCI registry) - as a Helm release on the GPU node
+- [Harbor (OCI registry)](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/harbor) - as a Helm release on the GPU node
-- KitOps (ModelKits) - as a sidecar in vLLM workloads
+- KitOps (ModelKits) - as a sidecar in [vLLM workloads](https://github.com/sonda-red/cluster-management/tree/main/deployments/vllm)
-- Postgres and Redis for app state - as Helm releases on NUC nodes
+- [Postgres](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/postgresql) and [Redis](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/redis) for app state - as Helm releases on NUC nodes

-### **Actions I took**
+### Actions I took
-1) Gave MinIO a large PV on the GPU node.
+1. Gave MinIO a large PV on the GPU node.
-2) Set Harbor to use S3 as backend.
+2. Set Harbor to use S3 as backend.

 Both of these steps are described in more detail in the previous [post](https://blog.sonda.red/posts/04-intel-homelab-2/#more-or-less-self-explanatory-infrastructure-components).

-3) Pinned Harbor to the GPU node with node affinity to avoid cross-node traffic.
+3. Pinned Harbor to the GPU node with node affinity to avoid cross-node traffic.
-4) Pushed models as KitOps ModelKits to Harbor and referenced them from vLLM.
+4. Pushed models as KitOps ModelKits to Harbor and referenced them from vLLM.

-#### **Supplying models to workloads**
+#### Supplying models to workloads

 I already had some models downloaded locally from my local tests:
 - DeepSeek-R1-Distill-Llama-8B
 - DeepSeek-R1-Distill-Qwen-14B
 - DeepSeek-R1-Distill-Qwen-1.5B
 - DeepSeek-R1-Distill-Qwen-32B
 - DeepSeek-R1-Distill-Qwen-7B
 - Llama-2-13b-chat-hf
 - Llama-2-13b-hf
 - Llama-2-7b-chat-hf
 - Llama-3.1-8B-Instruct
 - Llama-3.2-3B-Instruct

-In a local docker environment I would just mount a volume and point the model loader to it.
+In a local Docker environment, I would just mount a volume and point the model loader to it.

 `docker-compose.yaml`
 ```yaml